Thermal Gap Pads

 - Aluminum Foil (with PSA) to allow a pressure sensitive adhesive on the gap pad

 While bleeding tests are not standardized, Dielectric strength testing is quite straightforward.
 The sample is placed between two 25 x 25mm Copper electrodes in ambient temperature and 65% ambient relative humidity while the voltage is raised by 0.1kV/s until the AC current crosses through.
 Optically, this cross through is usually in a form of a pinch/hole in the material, sometimes invisible to the bare eye.
-Test are being conducted in a Dielectric strength tester - HJC-10KV at the time of writing of this content.
+Tests are being conducted in a Dielectric strength tester - HJC-10KV at the time of writing of this content.